arcusmaximus/YTSubConverter/README.md

 ## Limitations
 YouTube has some bugs and limitations when it comes to styled subtitles.
 Please be aware of the following:
 * In general, you can only use one style per line of text.
 For example, while you can make an entire line bold or italic, you can't do this for a single word within a line.
 In other words, this works: `What's happening?\N{\b1}Nononono!` (only the second line is bold) but this doesn't: `I {\b1}told{\b0} you not to go there!` (nothing will be bold).
   * As an exception to the above, multiple colors within a line *are* possible, but only on desktop.
-For example, the ÅgMAAANÅh in `Devil{\c&H0000FF&}MAAAN{\r}!` will be red on desktop; on mobile, however, it'll have the same color as the rest of the line.
+For example, the ‚ÄúMAAAN‚Äù in `Devil{\c&H0000FF&}MAAAN{\r}!` will be red on desktop; on mobile, however, it'll have the same color as the rest of the line.
 * Subtitles positioned off-center will move out towards the sides in theater mode, possibly even hanging out of the video frame.

 ## Details about uploading